wazery/ngCable/contributing.markdown

 If your PR adds new behhaviour or modifies existing behaviour, the README should be updated.

+# Changelog

+Changelog must reflect the change you did introduce, undre the relevant version.

+# Git History

+Please follow the convention of Git commit messages, which you can read more about from [here](tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).

+In a nutshell use imparative style like:

+1. Add spec file for the channels module
+2. Update changelog
+3. Bump up the Bower component version

+These messages should not exceed 50 chars.
+It would be great if you added some more info in the line bellow the commit messages.
+That will help you when you open a PR, in which the description you entered will be added to the PR.

 # Coding style

 > All code in any code-base should look like a single person typed it, no matter how many people contributed.